kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu_on_linux.md

 `cp cudnn-10.1-linux-x64-v8.0.4.30.solitairetheme8 cudnn-10.1-linux-x64-v8.0.4.30.tgz`, and decompress the .tgz file to a folder called `cuda`by default by running `tar -xvzf cudnn-10.1-linux-x64-v8.0.4.30.tgz`.

-Next, you should find out where your CUDA installation path reside in Ubuntu's filesystem hierarchy.
+Next, you should find out where your CUDA installation path resides in Ubuntu's filesystem hierarchy.
 Normally, your CUDA path should be `/usr/...` or `/usr/local/cuda/` or `/usr/local/cuda/cuda-10.1/`, etc. For our institutional server, it is `/usr/local/cuda-10.1/`.
-Then merge the untarred cuda folder into the CUDA installation folder.
-That is, copy and paste files in the untarred cuda folder into the same hierarchical places in the CUDA installation folder.
+Then merge the untarred `cuda` folder into the CUDA installation folder.
+That is, copy and paste files in the untarred `cuda` folder into the same hierarchical places in the CUDA installation folder.

 ## Maybe You'll Need To Download Archive cuDNN Versions Together
 After that, rerun the TensorFlow-imported Python script and see if error messages still appear.
 If so, search Google for